 Take a look at our Thailand holidays page for seven-night deals from just £515 per person.

 Dubai may be famous for its glitz, glamour and all things luxurious, but it’s possible to find a good-value package to the Middle Eastern hot spot.
 For example, if you want to banish the January blues, there are seven-night package holidays available on TravelSupermarket for as little as £468 from north west airports.
 And, while you are there, don’t forget to take advantage of the tax-free prices in the malls as well as practising your haggling skills in the souks.

 This group of islands off the West African coast enjoy an average of 350 days of sunshine a year, so they are the perfect place to escape to when the weather starts to get chilly in the UK.
 You can enjoy a laid-back atmosphere, watersports and huge swathes of white-sands – and there are plenty of great value beach breaks to be had in this up-and-coming destination.
 We did a quick search for holidays from London in November and found seven-night package holiday prices from as little as £492 per person.

 In its annual Long Haul Holiday Report (2011), the Post Office found that Sri Lanka was the best-value destination for 10 popular holiday items – including a cup of coffee, a bottle of beer and a three-course meal for two with wine.
 And savvy holidaymakers will be glad to know that the tear-drop shaped island has held this place for two years in a row.
 So whether you want to take in the wildlife on a safari, visit the colonial sights or just flop on the beach, you can relax knowing that your money will go further here than in other long-haul destinations.

 If you want to jet off to Sri Lanka in November, there are deals available from London for as little as £600 per person.

 Follow Cathy on Twitter at @CathyToogood

-Please note: Any deals or prices in this article were correct and available at the time of writing.
+Please note: All deals and prices in this article were correct and available at the time of writing.